DETAILED ACTION

 a tibial component 11 comprising a second joint portion 12 and a second intermedullary stem portion 13, the second stem portion configured to be embedded in a medullary canal of a tibia associated with the femur (tapered slim shape permits it to be embedded as shown in Figure 1);

-It would have been obvious to one having ordinary skill in the art at the time the invention was made to combine the magnetic extensor mechanism of Janssen to the femoral and tibial components of Tavernetti in order to provide an implant with biasing forces to aid the patient with their walking and reducing wear on the articulating surfaces.
+It would have been obvious to one having ordinary skill in the art at the time the invention was made to combine the magnetic extensor mechanism and adjacent structures of Janssen to the femoral and tibial components of Tavernetti in order to provide an implant with biasing forces to aid the patient with their walking and reducing wear on the articulating surfaces.

 6. Janssen discloses the flexion joint is a monocentric axis joint configured to operate as a simple hinge (Figure 1).